 And while that is certainly true, I’ve decided instead to dedicate this page to the kick-ass people you’ll run into at RockPit.

-Hi, I’m Chris Rock (scroll all the way down the page to see me), one of the co-founders of RockPit Brewing and I want to introduce you to the people of RockPit in the best way possible; with bad glamour shots.
+Hi, I’m Chris Rock (scroll all the way down the page to see me), one of the co-founders of RockPit Brewing and I want to introduce you to the people of RockPit in the best way possible; with bad photoshop shots.

 Rachel Wright – Taproom Manager